mightymax123/convfinqa/README.md

 | `pipeline`    | Runs the full CI/CD pipeline                     | `docker compose exec app uvx ruff format --check . && docker compose exec app uvx ruff check . && docker compose exec app uvx mypy . && docker compose exec app uv run pytest tests/` |

-### Running the evaluations
+### Running the Evaluations

-To run an evaluation on the convfinqa dataset, using a given model and prompting stratergy, please run:
+To run an evaluation on the ConvFinQA dataset, using a given model and prompting strategy, please run:

 ```bash
 docker compose exec app uv run python src/main.py --model-name <model_name> --prompting-strategy <prompt_strategy> --sample-size <sample_size>  --use-seed <True/False>
 ```

-For simplicity, here is a quick example using gpt4o mini and a basic prompting stratergy and a sample size of 5, with use of a random seed:
+For simplicity, here is a quick example using gpt-4o-mini and a basic prompting strategy and a sample size of 5, with use of a random seed:

 ```bash
 docker compose exec app uv run python src/main.py --model-name gpt-4o-mini --prompting-strategy basic --sample-size 5 --use-seed True
 ```

-Each of the arguments, as well as there data type, default values, all valid values, and descriptions are given below:
+Each of the arguments, as well as their data type, default values, all valid values, and descriptions are given below:

 | Argument               | Type   | Default Value      | Acceptable Values                             | Description                                  |